ishanpote/CIH_Raisoni_26/README.md

 ## License

-This project is part of the CIH (Caring in Hardware) Raisoni hackathon initiative.
+This project is part of the CIH Raisoni hackathon initiative.
 All rights reserved.

 ---